dmitryserbin/azdev-release-orchestrator/README.md

 The task can automate release stage pre-deployment approval, in order to configure it you need:

 - Add Azure DevOps service endpoint user account to stage approvers
-- Uncheck 'The user requesting a release or deployment should not approve it' checkbox.
+- Uncheck 'The user requesting a release or deployment should not approve it' checkbox

 ![Image](Images/ro-03.png)